Chrysler Town & Country Performance

-- "A powerful V6 and confident handling make the Town & Country an alert minivan, yet it still doesn't feel as dynamic or responsive as the class leaders.
-The engine can also get loud and abrasive when pushed hard, and over broken pavement, the T&C's ride isn't as compliant as its rivals." -- Edmunds (2013)
+- "A powerful V6 and confident handling make the Town & Country an alert minivan, yet it still doesn't feel as dynamic or responsive as the class leaders." -- Edmunds (2013)

 Acceleration and Power

-- "The Chrysler's V6 engine, while powerful and fairly smooth, can get noisy under hard acceleration.
-The six-speed automatic transmission does an admirable job of keeping power on tap, but gearchanges can be abrupt." -- Edmunds (2013)
+- "The Chrysler's V6 engine, while powerful and fairly smooth, can get noisy under hard acceleration." -- Edmunds (2013)

 Handling and Braking

 - "We're not overly impressed with the ride quality, either.
-Compared with the competition, the Chrysler's ride isn't as composed or refined on rough roads.
-Finally, some drivers may find the steering effort on the heavy side, which is a bit incongruous in a family hauler." -- Edmunds
+Compared with the competition, the Chrysler's ride isn't as composed or refined on rough roads." -- Edmunds (2014)

 - "With the standard suspension, Town & Country rides quite smoothly.
 Naturally, large pavement breaks find their way into the cabin.
 Some impacts can seem harsh, but those incidents are very rare." -- Consumer Guide (2013)